Handy Tips For Packing a Suitcase or duffel bag the smart way.

-I prefer duffle bags and knapsacks, but if the luggage carousel is any indication, the black rolling flight bag is the most popular luggage type.
+I prefer duffle bags and knapsacks, but if the luggage carousel is any indication, the black rolling flight bag is the most popular luggage style.
 Our tips can be used for either type.

 The basic packing principles remain the same no matter which luggage you use.

 Weighty objects go on the bottom or directly over the wheels, toiletry bags and shoes (wrapped in plastic) are arranged in available pockets or at the ends of a duffle and the middle space holds clothing items.

 Unpack as soon as you reach your location and hang any wrinkled items in the bathroom.
 Run hot water in the shower until the room is steamy to hasten the dewrinkling process.